“Those who fail to plan are guilty of planning to fail.”

 Turning Goals into Plans: Stop Failing to Plan

 You can assume that the savvy Harvard grads who wrote their goals down took them a step further.
 They turned those goals into plans.
 What is a plan?
 It’s simply a path to the goal, the actions that need to be taken, and when and how they need to be taken.
 To continue our shopping metaphor, think of it as the route to the grocery store; if you don’t turn in the right direction at the right point along the journey, you’ll never make it to the store.
 And just as your route to the store may need to be altered by construction or a traffic tie-up, so too the path to your written goal will probably need to be modified as you pursue it.

 When you turn a goal into a series of action steps, you transform a very big dream into component parts, even into bite-size pieces, making it suddenly appear entirely doable, perhaps even easy.
 What you learn at each step either confirms that you’re still on the path to succeed or it provides you with the information you need to tweak the path.
 That’s why Dwight Eisenhower, who happened to be president when those Harvard seniors received their degrees, said “Plans are worthless, but planning is indispensable.”
 It’s a certainty the plan will keep changing, but you can’t change a plan that doesn’t exist, which is why planning is of such crucial importance.

 This is some heavy stuff, some readers are saying about now.
-So temporarily set aside those gnawing thoughts about writing down career goals and life goals.
-In part 2 of this series, I’ll ask you just to think about next week, about what business you’d like to come home with—or make real progress on—over the next seven days.
+So temporarily set aside those gnawing thoughts about writing down career goals and life goals, and just look at what you want to accomplish in the next seven days.